 9. Order a honey hive for your property, if you have room.
 Contact a local bee keeper and you can have the hive on your property as well as a few jars of honey each year.
 If your in NZ you can hire a bee hive, that way you can relax knowing your flowers and fruit trees will be pollinated. find out more http://kiwibees.co.nz/ or google to find a local company in your area.

 10. Volunteer in your local area.
 There are many local reserves in your area that need your help planting trees, or native plants.

 11. Make a house for the insects to lay their eggs in and rest.
 My daughter made me a ladybird house for Christmas and I love it.
 It’s for the ladybugs.

-Want to know more about taking care of vital pollinators and would like to purchase my book that has all you need to know about creating a beautiful butterfly garden and raising healthy monarch butterflies, go purchase my excellent resource book.
+Want to know more about taking care of a vital pollinators and would like to purchase my book that has all you need to know about creating a beautiful butterfly garden and raising healthy monarch butterflies go purchase my excellent resource book.

 There are many groups in NZ that need volunteers heres the links below.